Research Article: 2019 Vol: 22 Issue: 2S

 Social entrepreneurship in the territory of the Russian Federation today on an on-going basis is supported by a fairly limited number of non-profit organizations and foundations.

 The situation with projects aimed at people with disabilities, pensioners and other categories of low-income citizens is especially indicative.
 In the latter case, there is a tenfold increase, clearly showing an explosion of interest in solving complex social problems in this area.
 The shift of emphasis towards meeting the needs of socially disadvantaged groups is directly related to the increase in the number of individual entrepreneurs engaged in social business.
-Obviously, this direction has the greatest potential for growth, and increased attention should be paid to supporting individual entrepreneurs' initiatives.
+Obviously, this direction has the greatest potential for growth, and increased attention should be paid to supporting individual entrepreneurs' initiatives (Ginjolia, 2012).

 Social entrepreneurship is at the junction of traditional entrepreneurship and charity, dating back several centuries.
-The importance of social entrepreneurship functions tells us that the development of this direction is necessary: the use of prerequisites, the creation of innovative products; reduction of market entry barriers for social entrepreneurship entities; interaction of social entrepreneurship with small and large businesses; disclosure of entrepreneurial potential of the population of the regions.
+The importance of social entrepreneurship functions tells us that the development of this direction is necessary: the use of prerequisites, the creation of innovative products; reduction of market entry barriers for social entrepreneurship entities (Mukhin, 2011); interaction of social entrepreneurship with small and large businesses; disclosure of entrepreneurial potential of the population of the regions.

 Akhmetshin, E.M., Kovalenko, K.E., Goloshchapova, L.V., Polyakova, A.G., Erzinkyan, E.A., & Murzagalina, G.M.
 (2018) Approaches to social entrepreneurship in Russia and foreign countries.
 Journal of Entrepreneurship Education, 21(S2), 1-10.